Shaping Collaborations with Algorithms: How Agency and Heterogeneity Criteria Influence Team Formation and Outcomes: Introduction

-Recent studies have highlighted concerning trends in algorithmic interventions, such as the exacerbation of biases, reduced visibility for disadvantaged groups, and the lack of contestability and users' control \cite{Glaser2021-cc, De-Arteaga2019-ah, Obermeyer2019-fm}.
-Different algorithmic designs have been tested to understand the consequences of using algorithms to assemble teams \cite{Gomez-Zara-2020-cscw, Barnabo2019}.
-On the one hand, algorithms can assign different members to work together based on organizational criteria, such as maximizing teams' competence or diversity.
-However, under these circumstances, team members are less likely to engage with their team and be motivated to work with teammates who differ in demographic or functional attributes \cite{Dobbin2016-xt}.
-Most people are reluctant to be assigned to teams because they may feel threatened by unfamiliar people or people from other groups \cite{Kaiser2013-wa, Dover2016-xx}, avoid interacting with others with different opinions or qualities \cite{Liao2013-ac}, and rebel against rules threatening their autonomy \cite{Dobbin2016-xt}.
-On the other hand, algorithms can allow individuals to choose their collaborators, increasing their commitment and satisfaction with the assembled team \cite{Chapman2006,Jahanbakhsh2017}.
-However, research shows that people are likely to choose others they already know, share similar characteristics, or are familiar with \cite{Gomez-Zara2019-gg, Piezunka2015-rf, Hinds2000-uu}, consequently making biased team selection decisions.
-Assessing potential collaborators is difficult since skills, points of view, or knowledge characteristics are intangible, leading people to judge others based on first impressions, stereotypes, social networks, and demographics \cite{Contractor2013-so}.
+Previous research has examined the consequences and trade-offs of employing algorithms to enhance team formation \cite{Gomez-Zara-2020-cscw, Barnabo2019}.
+These systems embed different assumptions about user agency and organizational values.
+On the one hand, algorithms can assign members to work together based on organizational criteria, such as competence or team composition.
+Although these algorithms can promote collective goals, they may reduce individuals' engagement with their team due to perceived risks associated with working with unfamiliar people or people from other groups \cite{Kaiser2013-wa, Dobbin2016-xt, Dover2016-xx}.
+On the other hand, algorithms that allow individuals to choose their collaborators can increase their commitment and satisfaction with the assembled team \cite{Chapman2006,Jahanbakhsh2017}.
+Yet, they can also reinforce users' biases and preferences to work with familiar and similar individuals \cite{Gomez-Zara2019-gg, Piezunka2015-rf, Hinds2000-uu}.
+Assessing potential collaborators is also difficult because skills, points of view, and knowledge characteristics are intangible, leading people to judge others based on first impressions, stereotypes, social references, and demographics \cite{Contractor2013-so}.